Expert Tips for Your First PCS Move

 Understand the importance of changing your contact information and when to do so.
 Put in an address change with the post office about a week or two before you move.
 While moving, call the banks and credit cards and let them know of your new address.
 Do the same thing with DEERS.
 Do the same thing with your cell phone company just in case you have to dial 911 from your new location.
 Car insurance is trickier.
 If you call your carrier to get a quote before moving, they might change your policy before you even move (happened to me twice).

 On packing and moving days, the pets should be in their own room, in a pet carrier/kennel outdoors, or even at another house.
 You don't want to end a long day with the late-night question "Honey, kids, has anyone seen the cat?"

-From PCS 101: If you’re currently renting, notify your landlord of your upcoming move.
-But don’t do this until your orders are firm, as orders can change and you don’t want to be without a place to live.
+If you’re currently renting your home, notify your landlord of your upcoming move.
+But don’t do this until your orders are firm, as orders are known to change and you don’t want to be without a place to live.
 If you’re living in military housing, check with the housing office ASAP for their move-out requirements.

 If you own your home, begin preparing to put it on the market.
 If you're a homeowner, you may be considering the question: should I sell or rent out my home?
 Get tips for this decision in our resource PCS Ahead: Should I Rent or Sell My Home?

 5) Remember to keep your sense of humor about it all.